Catallactic/catallactic-site/blog/2023-08-21-crypto-1-underlaying-assets/index.md

 - the provided value (as part of the demand)
 - the monetary policy (part of the supply)

-We will discuss the Provided Value in this post and leave the other aspects for next posts.
+We will discuss the Underlying Assets in this post and leave the other aspects for next posts.

 <!-- truncate -->

-## Token Ecosystem

-## Token Utility

-## Token Intrinsic Value

-## Token Speculative Value